-History of the School Bus
+A Brief History of the School Bus

-In 1927, a Ford dealership owner named A. L. Luce build the first bus that primarily used steel panels.
+In 1927, a Ford dealership owner named A. L. Luce built the first bus that primarily used steel panels.
 In 1930, Wayne Works introduced the first all-steel school bus body with safety glass windows.
-Nonetheless, parents were still increasingly concerned for the safety of their children.
-This led to the turning point in the history of the school bus in 1939, when Dr. Frank Cyr organized a conference at the University of Manhattan in order to develop school bus standards—to great success.
+However, parents were still increasingly concerned for the safety of their children.
+This led to a turning point in the history of the school bus in 1939 when Dr. Frank Cyr organized a conference at the University of Manhattan to develop school bus standards.

-Forty-four new national standards were created, determining everything from interior dimensions to seating configuration to the famous yellow color all school buses sport today.
-The color was chosen because studies had shown yellow was the most eye-catching to human beings and because it was especially visible in the early morning and evening light, when school buses usually operate.
+A total of 44 new national standards were created, determining everything from interior dimensions to seating configurations to the famous yellow color that school buses sport today.
+The color was chosen because studies had shown yellow was the most eye-catching to human beings and because it was especially visible in the early morning and evening light when school buses usually operate.
 Though 35 states immediately switched to painting their buses yellow after the conference, it wasn’t until 1974 that the change had finally been implemented throughout the whole country.